gopal-mahajan/forest-stack-developer-docs/docs/platform_capabilities/data_sets.md

 ---

-## Data Sets Listing Page
+### Data Sets Listing Page

-The Datasets Listing page offers a consolidated view of all available Datasets, complete with a search bar, sorting options and a collapsible filter panel (by Data Provider Entity type, department, access status and more) to help users pinpoint relevant assets.
+The Dataset Listing page offers a consolidated view of all available Datasets, complete with a search bar, sorting options and a collapsible filter panel (by Data Provider Entity type, department, access status and more) to help users pinpoint relevant assets.
 Each Dataset is presented as a card showing its title, publisher, readiness score, file type, access level and a brief description, with a **View Dataset** button to access full details or download options.

 ![Data Bank Listing Page](./img/fig_data_bank_listing_page.png)